scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 ---
 title: "PyPalettes: all the colors you'll ever need"
 description: "Matplotlib is the go-to library for data visualization in Python.
 While it offers quality built-in colormaps like viridis and inferno, the limited selection can make Matplotlib charts look similar.
-To address this, I developed pypalettes, a Python library with over 2,500 high-quality, pre-made color palettes.
+To address this, I developed pypalettes, a Python library with over 2,500 high-quality, pre-made color palettes, based on Paletteer.
 The library includes a web app for browsing and previewing all of them."
 date: 2024-09-09T21:37:03-04:00
 tags: ["matplotlib", "color", "colormap"]
 displayInList: true